semantic-flow/sflo/documentation/principle.composability.md

 id: principle-composability
 title: composability
 desc: ''
-updated: 1756767742299
+updated: 1760158748835
 created: 1751233874377
 ---

 ## Overview

 Composability is the ability to combine meshes.
-Semantic Flow enables flexible mesh composition by allowing any mesh node to contain other nodes: the mesh node
+Semantic Flow enables flexible mesh composition by allowing any mesh node to contain other nodes, and by not specifying an absolute path anywhere.

 ## Key Concepts

 ### Mesh Boundaries

 A mesh is identified as a folder that looks like a [[folder.node]], i.e., has (at least) these two subfolders:

 ### Upward Reference Problem